proshank/ServiceAnalytics/README.md

 # ServiceAnalytics

-Project to call GET service n no of time and print its response statistcs
+Project to call GET service n no of time and print its response statistcs.